perses/perses/docs/user-guides/dashboard-as-code.md

 go get github.com/perses/perses v0.43.0
 ```

-## Develop dashboards
+### Develop dashboards

 You are now fully ready to start developing dashboards as code!

 It's first strongly recommended to ramp up on Go if you are not familiar with this technology.
 For this have a look at:
 - The [official website](https://go.dev/) of Go.

 Then, you can check an example of DaC usage [here](../../internal/cli/cmd/dac/build/testdata_go/main.go).
-This example is heavily relying on the SDK utilities we provide.
 To get a deeper understanding of these libs and how to use them, the best thing to do for now is to check directly their source code.
 All the SDK utilities are located in the `github.com/perses/perses/go-sdk` package.

+> [!WARNING]
-Do not log / print on the standard stdout, it will broke the output of the `dac build` command.
+> Do not log / print on the standard stdout!
+It would break the output of the `dac build` command.

 Quick start example:

 ```golang